Prag8855/aab/content/guides/residence-permit.md

     It's really hard to find an apartment.
 Start looking as soon as you can.
     - [ ] Your apartment must be big enough.
 In Berlin, you need 9 m^2^ per adult, and 6 m^2^ per child.[^20]
     - [ ] Your apartment must be affordable.
 Your total cost of living must be less than your income.
     - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
 You must get a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) from your landlord.
-If you can't get this, you might not get a residence permit.[^23] - [How to find an apartment](/guides/find-a-flat-in-berlin)
+If you can't get this, you might not get a residence permit.[^23]
 - [ ] **[Get health insurance](/guides/german-visa-health-insurance)**
     You need valid [health insurance](/glossary/Krankenversicherung).
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
 - [ ] **Prepare the required documents**